Famous blue logos: Companies with blue logos

 GE (General Electric) Logo

 This blue color is not just a reminder of the past.
 It also subtly signals the company’s forward-thinking vision, particularly its recent focus on renewable energy solutions.
 As the world’s attention shifts to greener energy sources, this hue hints at General Electric’s commitment to being at the forefront of this paradigm shift.
-Blue conjures up images of clear skies and pristine waters, symbolizing a cleaner, more sustainable world.
-This association between the color blue and environmental consciousness is no accident, further underscoring the brand’s focus on renewable energy projects.
+Blue conjures images of clear skies and pristine waters, symbolizing a cleaner, more sustainable world.
+This association between blue and environmental consciousness is no accident, further underscoring the brand’s focus on renewable energy projects.

 HP (Hewlett Packard)